 The researchers employed a questionnaire to collect data from participants.
 The draft questionnaire consisted of three sections: demographics of participants, measurement of service quality, and assessment of the extent of students' satisfaction.
 The first section was developed by the researchers and covered four variables: gender, age, level of study, and school.
 The second section was adapted from Abdullah (2006b).
 This section consisted of 38 items divided into five subsections: academic aspects (9 items), non-academic aspects (12 items), reputation (8 items), access (7 items), and program issues (2 items).
 The 38 items were measured on a 5-point Likert scale ranging from 1 for 'very poor' to 5 for 'very good'.
-The third section consisted of six items measured on a 5-point Likert scale ranging from 1 for 'to a very little extent' to 5 for 'to a very large extent'.
-The first four items were adapted from the Lebanese American University (2017), and the last two items were developed by the researchers.
+The third section consisted of six items measured on a 5-point Likert scale ranging from 1 for 'very poor' to 5 for 'very good'.

+from the Lebanese American University (2017), and the last two items were developed by the researchers.